 - Member training programmes are in place.
-Training during 2016/17 included guidance on the Statement of Accounts. - Officer training is identified during Performance Development Reviews which is linked to the Service Plan. - New officers receive corporate and service unit induction.
+Training during 2018/19 included several IT training events. - Officer training is identified during Performance Development Reviews which is linked to the Service Plan. - New officers receive corporate and service unit induction.
 Training is also provided to new members. - Arrangements are in place to maintain the health and wellbeing of the workforce. - There are regular meetings between the Chief Executive and the Leader of the Council.
 Similar meetings take place between Heads of Service and Executive Members.